TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Maybe hide animation-related fields in sprite node if it's not an animation
 - We could delegate scene rebuild to a separate thread to avoid freezes

 - Another reason why most official maps should only use official resources is..